Primenumbertheorem/project_Monbikash_Gayan/readme.md

 # Waste Classification Model Using CNN

 This repository contains a deep learning model for classifying waste images into two categories-Organic(O) and Recyclable(R).
 The model is built using PyTorch and is designed to work with custom datasets.
-Below, you'll find details about the model architecture, input/output specifications, and how to use the model for training and inference.
+Below, there are details about the model architecture, input/output specifications, and how to use the model for training and inference.

 ---